 As you go about your day, periodically pause to evaluate your thoughts.
 When challenges come, instead of listening to any negative thoughts, reframe them and put a positive spin on things.
 Accepting that change is a part of life and flowing with what life brings, including challenges, also helps.
 It’s really about resilience.

-Remember, you don’t have to be a slave to every thought that comes your way.
+Remember, you don’t have to be a slave to every thought in your mind that comes your way.
 With time, practice, and vigilance, you can learn to tap into one of the most powerful, and completely free, health resources you have — your mind.